Prerequisites for the Nodinite Logging Service

 - The Logging Service may have to be restarted when changing some of the System Parameters or Log Agent Configuration settings.

-- public - Rights to logon to instances and databases
+- public - Right to logon to SQL instances with the Nodinite Configuration Datbases and Log Databases

-- dbcreator - Rights to create new IMLog databases
+- dbcreator - Right to create new Log Databases

-- diskadmin - Rights to create database files for new databases
+- diskadmin - Right to create database files for the new Log Databases

-- securityadmin - Rights to assign rights on new databases
+- securityadmin - Right to assign new rights on the newly created Log Databases

 - db_ddladmin - se note below